monetha/payment-layer/README.md

 - Can interact with Merchants either directly through the Ethereum network or via other communication interfaces (service provider 3rd party applications);
 - Do not have any particular requirements and in the majority of cases can be a simple Ethereum address;
 - Receive a payback for each purchase.
 It is equal to 0.2% from the purchase amount in Monetha vouchers and can be used for applying discount for other purchases using Monetha's Payments layer;
-- Participate in transactions with Merchants through their payment processor contract;
 - Initiate the purchase flow.

 ### Merchant